Overview: Dual-Title M.S. Degree in Architecture and Human Dimensions of Natural Resources and the Environment (HDNRE)

 Students must satisfy the requirements of both the Architecture and the HDNRE programs.
 The HDNRE program requires to complete 17 credits of course work in addition to curricular requirements for the masters' degree in the Architecture program.
 The student prepares one integrated thesis for both programs.
 The student’s thesis committee for the dual-title M.S. degree will consist of two graduate faculty members from Architecture and one graduate faculty member from the HDNRE program.

-Additional information can be found at the Graduate School website.
+Additional information can be found in the University Bulletin.